Ireland emergency landing: Turbulence sends 12 to hospital

 "Fortunately it occurred when most people were sleeping, so most people were in their seats with seat belts on."

+The flight attendant across from her "thought she was buckled, but she wasn't and she hit her head really bad," Hartin Boriac said.

+But flight attendants did well to keep people calm in the aftermath, she said.

-United Airlines "is providing care and support to customers and crew of flight UA880," airline spokeswoman Erin Benson said.
+United "is providing care and support to customers and crew of Flight UA880," airline spokeswoman Erin Benson said.